-Ann Manix, age 60, has served on our board of directors since 1998.
+Ann Manix, age 61, has served on our board of directors since 1998.
 Since 2011, Ms. Manix has served on the global market intelligence, consulting and financial advisory team for Ducker Worldwide, LLC, a privately held industrial research firm, and previously as a managing partner for the firm from 1994 until 2006.
 Additionally, she has served as a principal of Summus, Ltd., a strategic consulting firm, since 2008.
 She is chairwoman of our management development and compensation committee and a member of our audit committee.

-Ms. Manix has over 14 years of experience on our board of directors and audit committee and 12 years of experience on our management development and compensation committee.
+Ms. Manix has over 15 years of experience on our board of directors and audit committee and 13 years of experience on our management development and compensation committee.
 She has senior executive, operating, corporate governance, finance and financial accounting oversight experience from other publicly and privately held entities for which she formerly served.

-George E. Poston, age 77, has been president of Poston Real Estate Co., a privately held commercial real estate investment company, and president of Poston Capital Co., a privately held investment company, since 1970.
-Mr. Poston has served as a director of Kronos Worldwide since 2003 and a member of its audit committee and management development and compensation committee.
-He is not standing for re-election as a Kronos Worldwide director.
+George E. Poston, age 78, has served on our board of directors since May 2013.
+He has been president of Poston Real Estate Co., a privately held commercial real estate investment company, and president of Poston Capital Co., a privately held investment company, since 1970.
+Mr. Poston served as a director of Kronos Worldwide and a member of its audit committee and management development and compensation committee from 2003 to May 2013.

-Mr. Poston has over nine years of experience on Kronos Worldwide's board of directors, audit committee and management development and compensation committee.
+Mr. Poston has one year of experience on our board of directors, audit committee and management development and compensation committee and before that over eleven years of experience on Kronos Worldwide's board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from privately held real estate and investment companies.

-Steven L. Watson, age 62, has served on our board of directors since 2000.
-Since prior to 2008, Mr. Watson has been president and a director of Contran and president, chief executive officer and a director of Valhi.
-He has served as Kronos Worldwide's chief executive officer since 2009 and its vice chairman of the board since prior to 2008.
-He served as TIMET's vice chairman of the board since prior to 2008 to December 2012 and its chief executive officer from prior to 2008 to 2009.
-Since prior to 2008, Mr. Watson has served as a director of Keystone and NL.
-Mr. Watson has served as an executive officer or director of various companies related to Contran and Valhi since 1980.
+Steven L. Watson, age 63, has served as our chairman of the board since May 2013 and on our board of directors since 2000.
+He has served as chairman of the board of Kronos Worldwide since February 2014 and until that time previously served as its chief executive officer since 2009 and its vice chairman of the board since prior to 2009.
+He has also served as NL's chairman of the board since February 2014 and until that time he served as NL's vice chairman of the board and chief executive officer since May 2013 and a director of NL since prior to 2009.
+Additionally, he has served as Valhi's chairman of the board since February 2014 and its chief executive officer, president and on its board of directors since prior to 2009.
+Mr. Watson has been vice chairman of the board of Contran since 2012 and its president and a director of Contran since prior to 2009.
+He has served as an executive officer or director of various companies related to us and Contran since 1980.

-Mr. Watson has a long and extensive experience with our business.
+Mr. Watson has extensive experience with our business.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from other publicly and privately held entities affiliated with us for which he currently serves or formerly served.